Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 The Conversion of Saint Paul ... a window in Saint Mary’s Church, Melton Mowbray

-Saint Paul’s conversion on the road to Damascus, which we celebrated in the calendar of the Church last week, is such a decisive event that in a real sense he can be said to be the founder of the Church.
+Saint Paul’s conversion on the road to Damascus, which we celebrate in the calendar of the Church today [25 January], is such a decisive event that in a real sense he can be said to be the founder of the Church.
 The name Christian was first applied to a group of believers in Antioch, and Christianity spread quickly through Damascus and Antioch, the capital of Syria and the third city of the Empire, and on through Syria, Cilicia and Asia Minor.

 Later tradition would associate many churches with the early Apostles: Alexandria with Saint Mark, both Antioch and Rome with Saint Peter, Byzantium and the Scythians with Saint Andrew, and Phrygia in Asia Minor with Saint Philip.
 Even the Church in Persia and on the Malabar coast in India would claim it was founded by the Apostle Thomas.